brettRoser/Mouse-Mover/README.md

-Screensaver-Substitute
+Mouse-Mover
 ======================

-This program gives you the option to enable mouse movement which will prevent your screen from locking/sleeping due to user inactivity.
+This program will move your mouse to prevent your screen from locking/sleeping due to user inactivity.
+You are able to set the interval that the mouse moves.
+This application is a Java Swing app that is using the Robot class to move the mouse.